aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/native_bridge.md

 Completes a bridge transfer by the initiator.

-@param caller The signer representing the bridge operator.
+@param caller The signer representing the bridge relayer.
 @param initiator The initiator's Ethereum address as a vector of bytes.
 @param bridge_transfer_id The unique identifier for the bridge transfer.
 @param recipient The address of the recipient on the Aptos blockchain.
 @param amount The amount of assets to be locked.
 @param nonce The unique nonce for the transfer.
-@abort If the caller is not the bridge operator.
+@abort If the caller is not the bridge relayer or the transfer has already been processed.

 <pre><code><b>public</b> entry <b>fun</b> <a href="native_bridge.md#0x1_native_bridge_complete_bridge_transfer">complete_bridge_transfer</a>(caller: &<a href="../../aptos-stdlib/../move-stdlib/doc/signer.md#0x1_signer">signer</a>, bridge_transfer_id: <a href="../../aptos-stdlib/../move-stdlib/doc/vector.md#0x1_vector">vector</a>&lt;u8&gt;, initiator: <a href="../../aptos-stdlib/../move-stdlib/doc/vector.md#0x1_vector">vector</a>&lt;u8&gt;, recipient: <b>address</b>, amount: u64, nonce: u64)